araobp/ultrasonic-communication/README.md

 ![](./doc/experiment.jpg)

-The receiver could detect the signal and showed a strong peak of magnitude around zero Hz:
+The receiver could detect the signal and showed a strong peak of magnitude around zero Hz, as long as its time frame is in sync with the transmitter:

 ![](./doc/Experiment_orthogonal_upchirp_upchirp.jpg)